HeliumMH/RietTools/README.md

 **A collection of python scripts for Rietveld refinement using TOPAS**
-- Convert crystallgraphic occupancy to adsorption uptake: occ2uptake.py
+- occ2uptake.py            :  Convert crystallgraphic occupancy to adsorption uptake:
-- topas Out_CIF macro: topas_macro_Out_CIF.txt (copy+paste to local.inc)
+- topas_macro_Out_CIF.txt  : topas Out_CIF macros, copy+paste to local.inc
-- export entries in cif for reporting: export_table_from_cif.py
+- export_table_from_cif.py : export entries in cif for reporting